proxmox/proxmox-datacenter-manager/docs/roadmap.rst

    - Assign an ACL with admin role on “/” for newly created Proxmox Backup Server tokens when adding them as a remote.
    - Allow querying a Proxmox Backup Server's remote status.
-   - New endpoint that returns the namespaces of a remote datastore.
+   - Add a new API endpoint that returns the namespaces of a remote datastore.
    - Add API endpoints to query Proxmox Backup Server tasks.
    - Improve information collection on Proxmox Backup Server datastores by including configuration properties and more status types.